Boundaries of coarse proximity spaces and boundaries of compactifications: The Visual Boundary

 \section{The Visual Boundary}

-Our next example of a boundary of a coarse proximity space will be the visual boundary assigned to a proper, complete Cat$(0)$ metric space.
-Our very brief introduction to the visual boundary is as found in \cite{BridsonHaefliger}.
-The main theorem of this section is Theorem \ref{visual coarse proximity}, which describes the coarse proximity on a proper, complete Cat(0) space which induces a boundary homeomorphic to the visual boundary.
+Our next example of a boundary of a coarse proximity space will be the visual boundary assigned to a proper and complete Cat$(0)$ metric space.
+Our construction of the visual boundary and the visual compactification is as can be found in \cite{curtis}.
+An alternative construction can be found in \cite{BridsonHaefliger}.
+The main theorem of this section is Theorem \ref{visual coarse proximity}, which describes the coarse proximity on a proper and complete Cat(0) space which induces a boundary homeomorphic to the visual boundary.